 IVR, short for Interactive Voice Response, is designed not only to improve the call routing process as discussed above but also to offer a higher level of customer self-service that keeps agents free for more pressing issues.

-IVR call menus can be added to every virtual business phone number, and are essentially pre-recorded prompts that ask the customer questions about the reason for their call.
+IVR call menus can be added to every virtual phone system, and are essentially pre-recorded prompts that ask the customer questions about the reason for their call.
 It can use Natural Language Processing (NLP) to “understand” a customer’s spoken words or can follow prompts when the customer enters their response via a phone keypad.
 (For example, “Press 1 for customer service, 2 for billing, 3 to speak to a receptionist…”)

 Then, based on the customer’s responses, the IVR system will guide them through more pre-recorded prompts or answers from a virtual receptionist – without ever connecting them to an agent.